Swiss challenge (procurement): System

 However, it has been observed that in both bonus and Swiss challenge systems it is not easy to find the right balance between incentives to propose beneficial projects and incentives for third parties to submit counter proposals.
 In South Korea and the Philippines, however, very few projects have been successfully challenged.
 In Chile the probability of a successful challenge appears to be high, though experience is limited.
 In an effort to find the right balance, some countries (such as Argentina) have begun to explore hybrid systems combining elements of the bonus system and the Swiss challenge system.
 However, in some countries the proposer does have certain advantages.
 Unlike, the lowest bidder will not be given the work order for the project.
 Instead, the participant who floats the design and concept for the project will have the first right of refusal.

-There are various attributes which governments may take into account while dealing with the Swiss challenge system, including:
+There are various attributes that governments may take into account while dealing with the Swiss challenge system, including: